 For 150 years Hamilton & Inches' talented craftsmen have passed their knowledge and skills from one generation to the next.
 We are fortunate to have a number of specialists in a variety of fields, who continue to keep the crafts alive through The H&I Academy.

 Ruaridh Malcomson started his career as an apprentice engraver in London’s Hatton Garden and is now Hamilton & Inches’ master engraver.
 An experienced artist, Ruaridh works with traditional rudimentary tools and materials – including French chalk, oil of wintergreen and specially shaped gravers.
-He has a passion for intricate designs, particularly Her Majesty the Queen’s Scottish coat of arms.
+He has a passion for intricate designs, particularly HM the Queen’s Scottish coat of arms.

 Chay McClory joined Hamilton & Inches from London’s Hatton Garden.
 A jeweller for more than 20 years, Chay hand-crafts bespoke engagement rings, jewellery commissions, and carries out intricate jewellery repairs.
 Commended as a jewellery specialist, he has won the National Association of Goldsmiths Art and Craftsmanship Award on two occasions.